This is Ms. Aruna's fourth year at Issaquah Montessori School, she's been a Montessori teacher since 2008.

 Ms. Bhavani lives in Sammamish with her husband, daughter and son.
 While not at school she spends lots of time on the sidelines of her children's sporting activities, and enjoys the occasional hike.

-Ms. Gail is in her 10th year at Issaquah Montessori School.
+Ms. Gail is in her 11th year at Issaquah Montessori School.
 She's been an assistant, an intern, a co-teacher and a lead teacher during that time.
 Ms. Gail attended Evergreen State College and obtained her Early Childhood Montessori credential at Montessori Center for Teacher Education in Bellevue.
 She lives in Issaquah with her husband and Buster, a Bassett hound.
 When she not at school Ms. Gail can be found zipping around on her Vespa, or on a bike or hike, or making art with paint or fabric or yarn.
-Her favorite adventures are with her grown-up son who lives in Texas and is married to a teacher.
+She is over the moon about her new grandson, Gavin, who she describes as super happy, bouncy and a very good traveler.
+Gavin and his family live in Texas, Ms. Gail visits them as often as possible.

 Teaching in a Montessori environment fits Ms. Gail so well because she never grew up and can easily understand the perspective of the child.
 She loves being around children and delights in watching them learn and grow.
 Ms. Gail appreciates the good sense of community at IMS, the way in which everyone supports each other and the happy, loving environment.

-Ms. Manuela, better known as Ms. Emma, joined our community two years ago as an assistant in the toddler classroom, and moved to early childhood over the summer.
+Ms. Manuela joined our community as an assistant in the toddler classroom, and moved to early childhood over the summer.
 She grew up in Romania, earning a Scientific Degree of Bachelor of Arts in Theology: Letters (English Language and Literature) from the University of Bucharest.
 She lives in Issaquah with her husband and two boys who keep her busy.
 When not at school or on the sidelines of a soccer match she enjoys baking, reading, going to the movies and crocheting.

-Ms. Emma met children who had come from Montessori environments and was impressed with their self-motivation and sense of responsibility.
+Ms. Manuela met children who had come from Montessori environments and was impressed with their self-motivation and sense of responsibility.
 She decided to learn more about the Montessori Method.
-Because of that she spent this past summer as a student in the early childhood education program at the Montessori Education Institute of the Pacific Northwest and really enjoyed the classes.
-During this school year she will complete the internship component of the program.
+Ms. Manuela completed the early childhood education program at the Montessori Education Institute of the Pacific Northwest.

-Ms. Emma is excited to use what she's learned about child development and Montessori philosophy.
+Ms. Manuela is excited to use what she's learned about child development and Montessori philosophy.
 She loves to see the children grow, the changes that take place and how they develop.

 Ms. Marcia is married with three grown children, who she adores, two of whom are Montessori children.
 She loves appreciating and teaching art, gardening in fair weather, exercising through yoga or biking, listening to music and singing, and caring for her home and family.